 Long-term bond funds can, therefore, be an excellent trading vehicle, but not necessarily the best investment.
 This is particularly true for bond investors, who are usually looking to collect income and minimize volatility.
 Unfortunately, these funds have volatility in spades.

 Keep in mind, also, that the risk-and-return characteristics of a long-term bond fund will be affected by its underlying holdings.
-A long-term fund that invests in asset classes with higher credit risk, such as lower-rated corporates and high yield bonds (otherwise known as junk bonds), may have greater risk than one which focuses on lower-risk market segments, such as AAA-rated bonds and, above all, short-term Treasuries.
+A long-term fund that invests in asset classes with higher credit risk, such as lower-rated corporates and high yield bonds (otherwise known as junk bonds), may have greater risk than one that focuses on lower-risk market segments, such as AAA-rated bonds and, above all, short-term Treasurys.

 The Implications of the Broader Rate Cycle for Long-Term Bond Funds